-As with any issue that creates controversy, celebrities like to put forward their views, the following quotes relate to both pro and anti hunt celebrities for fox hunting and hunting in general..
+As with any issue that creates controversy, celebrities like to put forward their views, below you can find quotes from famous faces both pro and against fox hunting and hunting in general..

 Sir Roger Moore

 Brilliant actor and long time animal lover, the late Sir Roger Moore was against hunting, calling it a ‘sickness’.

 “Sport hunting is a sickness, a perversion and a danger and should be recognised as such.
 People who get their ‘amusement’ from hunting and killing defenceless animals can only be suffering from a mental disorder.”

 “In a world with boundless opportunities for amusement, it’s detestable that anyone would choose to get thrills from killing others who ask for nothing from life but the chance to remain alive.”

 Singer in the iconic band ‘The Smiths’ and whilst having some controversial views – Morrissey has long since been an advocate for the hunting ban, and attacked David Cameron when he announced his support for it.

 “David wanted to repeal the Hunting Act, which would mean the brutal killing of foxes, hares, deer, badgers, otters – just about anything that moves.
 I beg you to notice the unbearable dimension of sorrow that David Cameron is attempting to inflict upon British wildlife.”

 An extract from a joint letter from Noel and his wife to Tony Blair when he pledged to make fox hunting illegal in 1999.